 Yadu Karu: I notice that you have a lot of blogs to maintain, how do you manage it?

-I also started my first website thru GoDaddy.com but it was not updated for more than 2 years.
-But it needs an overall updating/aesthetic presentation or may be choosing a new theme.
-I find this difficult though compared to the free features of weebly.
+I also started my first website through GoDaddy.com but it was not updated for more than 2 years.
+But it needs an overall updating/aesthetic presentation or maybe choosing a new theme.
+I find this difficult though compared to the free features of Weebly.

 Yadu Karu: What can you say about the state of Indigenous People(s) in the Philippines, especially in Mindanao?